rharbird/microbit-challenges/docs/source/challenges/games/bop-it.rst

 .. figure:: bop_it.jpg
    :scale: 60 %

    The original bop-it design, source: Wikipedia

-In the version of the game you create, the player must press the correct button,  `A` or `B`, in under 1 second.
+In the version of the game you create, the player must press the correct button,  ``A`` or ``B``, in under 1 second.
 If the player presses the wrong button, the game ends.
-If they press the right button, they get a point and can play again.
+If they press the correct button, they get a point and can play again.

 Basic Game